Universal relations to measure neutron star properties from targeted r-mode searches: Acknowledgements

 \section{Acknowledgements}

+I would like to thank the anonymous referee for the useful comments and suggestions that have helped improve the paper.
 I would like to thank Prof. Debarati Chatterjee for her encouragement, useful comments and discussions during this work.
 I would like to thank Bikram Keshari Pradhan and Dhruv Pathak for various discussions during this work.
 I also acknowledge usage of the IUCAA HPC computing facility, PEGASUS for the numerical calculations.